Tomato Salad with Hearts of Palm, Olives, and Feta (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This Tomato Salad with Hearts of Palm, Olives, and Feta is a perfect side dish for most low-carb eating plans or any phase of the original South Beach Diet.
 For low-carb basil vinaigrette, be sure to choose a vinaigrette with less than 2 grams of sugar per serving.

 Find More Recipes Like This One:

 Use Tomato Recipes to find more like this one!
 Use the Diet Type Index to find more recipes suitable for a specific eating plan.
-You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.